PelleJuul/tremble/Readme.md

 ## Todo

-* Implement a low-pass filter to generate lfn
-* Consider if square and saw waves should be included
+* Consider if square and saw waves should be included.
+* Handle stereo and multiple channels correctly.
+* Implement sync-mode.
+* Implement phase flipping.
+* Consider if wave-summation works the way it should.

+## Notes

+* For some reason the Biquad implementation introduces distortions.
+The built-in JUCE FIR filter does as well.